MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -MailboxSubmissionAgentLogMaxAge
-!!!
-Exchange Server 2013

-The MailboxSubmissionAgentLogMaxAge parameter specifies the maximum age for the agent log file of the Mailbox Transport Submission service.
-Log files older than the specified value are deleted.
-The default value is 7.00:00:00 or 7 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-Setting the value of the MailboxSubmissionAgentLogMaxAge parameter to 00:00:00 prevents the automatic removal of agent log files because of their age.

-!!!
-Exchange Server 2016

 The MailboxSubmissionAgentLogMaxAge parameter specifies the maximum age for the agent log file of the Mailbox Transport Submission service.
 Log files older than the specified value are deleted.
 The default value is 7.00:00:00 or 7 days.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.

 Setting the value of the MailboxSubmissionAgentLogMaxAge parameter to 00:00:00 prevents the automatic removal of agent log files because of their age.

 ```yaml
 Type: EnhancedTimeSpan